UMW at a Glance:

-About 300 University of Mary Washington students studied abroad last year on either year-long, semester, or summer programs.
-The university offers more than a dozen of its own faculty-led summer programs and 116 exchange or direct-enroll opportunities with universities abroad in a variety of locations.
+About 300 University of Mary Washington students, faculty, and staff studied abroad last year on either year-long, semester, or summer programs.
+The university offers 20 of its own faculty-led programs and 90 exchange or direct-enroll opportunities with universities abroad in a variety of locations.

 The University of Mary Washington offers technically advanced access to the world of information, both for rigorous scholarship and for the life of the mind beyond formal research and learning.
 Its two primary libraries (one each on the Fredericksburg and Stafford campuses) offer sophisticated traditional collections across the range of academic disciplines, while also providing guided gateways to myriad on-line resources.
 The university’s technical infrastructure, featuring high-capacity networking throughout and wireless network access in all academic buildings (plus many residence hall “common” areas), brings the range of resources to each person’s fingertips.

 There are more than 100 student clubs and organizations oriented around academic themes, the arts, sports and recreation, student government, cultural diversity, and other interests.